martibosch/martibosch.github.io/index.md

 title: Home
 ---

-I am a PhD student in Civil and Environmental Engineering in the [CEAT](http://ceat.epfl.ch/) team of the [École polytechnique fédérale de Lausanne (EPFL)](http://www.epfl.ch), focusing on the assessment of the impacts of urban patterns on transportation, the environment and human well being.
-I try to address such question from the complexity sciences, understanding urban patterns as the spatial signature of multiple interactions between urban residents, firms and governmental bodies.
+I am a PhD student in Civil and Environmental Engineering in the [CEAT](http://ceat.epfl.ch/) team of the [École polytechnique fédérale de Lausanne (EPFL)](http://www.epfl.ch), studying the spatiotemporal patterns of urbanization and their impacts on the environment and human well being, with a focus on the urban heat island effect.

 Before that I was an intern in the [STEEP](https://team.inria.fr/steep/) group of the INRIA Rhone-Alpes, working on a project to measure urban sprawl through the analysis of crowd-sourced data.